 Before I dig in though I’m going to point you over to Kaz Moon for some good listening while you read.

-The question that nearly single other person we told about our trip asked us: why Vietnam?
+The question that nearly every single other person we told about our trip asked us: why Vietnam?
 Well, mainly we saw “Travels with my Father”, a Jack Whitehall show on Netflix.
 Yes, seriously.
 They had an episode in the first season on Vietnam that sparked our interest.
 When we started researching the country we found that South-East Asia in general is a beautiful place with an incredibly rich history.
 The American dollar also has a very favorable exchange rate with the Vietnamese Dong, about 23k Dong per Dollar when we were there.
 Some additional deciding factors where that we could get round trip flights from Chicago to Saigon for ~$700/person through ANA as well as the fact that I hadn’t taken any vacation since we got married last year.
 I had 5 weeks of accrued vacation time just sitting around for nearly an entire year so I opted to use it all in one go, figuring that since we’d be spending $1400 to get there and back we may want to stay as long as possible.
 Then came the planning.

 Preparing to Go Halfway Around the World

 In total, I spent about 3 months looking at areas to stay in as well as what we’d do there but only really got serious about it a month or so before leaving.
 I created a spreadsheet with the locations we were staying and what we might want to check out in that area or nearby.
 That made it nice and easy to just sit down for a few minutes and see what was feasible to do within our time when we got to a certain location.
 Of course, checking things off the list just to check them off is no fun so sometimes we just scrapped the spreadsheet idea and wandered, or sat around and did nothing at all.
-That seems to be traveling though, you either need to be wealthy or a little bit crazy to travel outside your home country.
+That seems to be traveling though, you either need to be wealthy or a little bit crazy (I think you can guess which one we are) to travel outside your home country.
 Especially if your idea of travel is just throwing on a backpack and flying halfway around the world to wander a country where you know no one.

 Getting to Vietnam from Wisconsin is fairly brutal.
 Flights out of Madison are not cheap so we instead opted for flights out of Chicago.
 This requires a single stop in Narita, Japan with a layover of about 2.5 hours if things go well.
 That leg of the trip over, from ORD to NRT, is 12.5 hours and crosses 10 time zones.
 Then you have another flight from NRT to SGN which is about 6 hours and crosses another 2 time zones.
 Including the layover, you’re sitting at about 23 hours in total.
 This makes a red-eye look like the beginners class.